Frequently Asked Questions

 In order to have a connected learning community we need to have everyone — faculty, staff and students — on the same communication platform.
-Collaboration and learning is happening across boundaries of roles at the College.
+Collaboration and learning is happening across boundaries of roles at the University.
 With everyone using the same platform the technology will be facilitator of rather than a barrier to collaboration and learning.

 - We work with files everywhere, anywhere, anytime with other people.

 The nature of how we work with files has changed.
 We often need to work with others on files or need to access files wherever we are.
 Moving to a platform like Google Apps brings those tools to everyone at Augsburg.

 The motivation has been the two reasons above.
 The recent budget shortfall has allowed IT to re-organize some of its project timelines which has opened up the opportunity to work on this project.

 Any savings will be small and will not be realized until the year after a switch.
 The software licensing costs for student webmail and for GroupWise are relatively small.